In this post, I explain how you can use Fences software to organize your computer desktop.

 Once you arrange your icons, they stay that way.
 When you reboot your computer the next morning, you’ll find your icons in the same order.

-I’ve used Fences for about eight years and have found it useful.
+I’ve used Fences for about ten years and have found it useful.
 I recommend it.

 For helpful ideas in setting up your physical office, click here.